dtatlow/ttap-vanco-privacy/index.md

 ## Data Storage

-Information entered into TTAP-Vanco is stored only temporarily in device memory during use of the application.
+Information entered into the application is stored **temporarily in device memory only** during active use of the app.

+- No data is saved to cloud services
+- No user accounts are created
+- No persistent databases are used

-Data is deleted when the application is closed or refreshed.
+All data is cleared when the application is closed or refreshed.

-TTAP-Vanco does not maintain cloud storage, user accounts, or persistent databases.

 ---

 ## Analytics and Tracking

-TTAP-Vanco does NOT use:
+PlasmaBind – Vancomycin PK Simulator does **NOT** use:

-• Analytics services
+- Analytics services
-• Tracking technologies
+- Tracking technologies
-• Advertising networks
+- Advertising networks
-• Third-party data collection tools
+- Third-party data collection tools

 ---

+## Permissions

+The application does **NOT** request access to:

+- Location services
+- Contacts
+- Camera
+- Microphone
+- Background tracking services

+---

 ## Clipboard Usage

-TTAP-Vanco includes a feature allowing users to copy simulation summaries to the device clipboard.
+The application may allow users to copy simulation summaries to the device clipboard.

-Users are responsible for ensuring copied data does not include patient identifiers or protected health information.
+Users are responsible for ensuring that copied content does **not** include patient identifiers or sensitive information.

 ---

-## Permissions

-TTAP-Vanco does NOT request or access:

-• Location services
-• Contacts
-• Camera
-• Microphone
-• Background tracking services
-• Device identifiers

----

 ## Children’s Privacy

-TTAP-Vanco is intended for professional educational use by adult healthcare learners and clinicians.
+PlasmaBind – Vancomycin PK Simulator is intended for **adult healthcare learners and professionals**.

-The application is not intended for use by individuals under 18 years of age and does not knowingly collect data from minors.
+The application is **not intended for use by individuals under 18 years of age** and does not knowingly collect data from minors.

 ---

 ## Regulatory and Clinical Use Disclaimer

-TTAP-Vanco is not a regulated medical device and is not intended to replace clinical judgement, therapeutic drug monitoring, institutional protocols, or professional medical advice.
+PlasmaBind – Vancomycin PK Simulator is **not a regulated medical device**.

+It is not intended to replace:

+- Clinical judgment
+- Therapeutic drug monitoring
+- Institutional protocols
+- Professional medical advice

-Users must validate all simulations against measured laboratory results and local clinical guidelines.
+Users must independently validate simulation outputs against measured laboratory results and local clinical guidelines before any clinical use.

 ---

 ## Changes to This Policy

-PlasmaBind Inc. may update this privacy policy periodically.
-Updates will be posted on this page with revision dates.
+PlasmaBind Inc. may update this Privacy Policy periodically.

+Any updates will be posted on this page with a revised “Last updated” date.

 ---

 ## Support & Contact

-If you have questions, technical issues, or feedback related to **PlasmaBind – Vancomycin PK Simulator**, please contact:
+For questions, technical issues, or feedback related to **PlasmaBind – Vancomycin PK Simulator**, please contact:

 **Email:** plasmabind.inc@gmail.com

 Support requests are reviewed on a best-effort basis.